LiZhaoLab/D.suzukii_genomes_and_analysis/README.md

 --CDS sequences in the alternative genomes

 "alignmentsM10pSNPs.tar.gz"
---Alignments of protein coding sequences in alternative genomes to D. subpulchrella (can be used for MK test)
+--the alignments of each gene in fasta format, including two alternative d. suz sequences and one d. sub reference (can be directly used for MK test)